ecklf/react-popper-spring-tooltip/README.md

 Let's start with a simple example:

-Wrap your `Tooltip` component around on / off Toggle.
+Wrap your `Tooltip` component around an on / off Toggle.

 ```jsx
 <Tooltip trigger="click" placement="bottom" content={<h1>Hi!</h1>}>